domwakeling/gatsby-auth-test/README.md

 - [ ] endpoint for resetting password with valid token
 - [x] logic to switch between Tuesday and Friday training sessions (and re-loading bookings on that basis)
-- [ ] logic to add/remove racer from database
+- [x] logic to add/remove racer from database
 - [ ] styling for inputs
+- [ ] JWT validation where appropriate
+- [ ] ensure that add racer and add/remove booking work when attached to the main DB
+- [ ] acid test: ensure that an active install on Netlify switches the dates correctly when a Tuesday or Friday finishes (burnt considerably on some issues with calendars on the main Bowles site over this, and don't want to have it happen again ...)

 _Just occurred to me that I could have **both** booking lists in 'state' and update them as things change, rather than using a local variable (hook? not sure) within Bookings_